 Presence of Dissolved Gas

-Dissolved gases decrease cavitation intensity by acting as a cushion during the bubble implosion.
+Dissolved gasses decrease cavitation intensity by acting as a cushion during the bubble implosion.
 During the negative pressure phase, voids are formed from the vaporization of the liquid.
-When dissolved gases are present in the liquid, they migrate and diffuse into the bubble.
-As the positive pressure phase occurs, the vaporized liquid and the dissolved gases that migrated into the bubble are compressed.
-The collection of these dissolved gases into the bubble prevents the void from collapsing.
+When dissolved gasses are present in the liquid, they migrate and diffuse into the bubble.
+As the positive pressure phase occurs, the vaporized liquid and the dissolved gasses that migrate into the bubble are compressed.
+The collection of these dissolved gasses into the bubble prevents the void from collapsing.
 The resulting cavitation is only oscillating bubbles that have lesser intensity.

 It is important to degas the liquid first.
 This is done by operating the cleaner without load.
-Dissolved gases that are collected make the bubble larger, becoming more buoyant, and eventually rises to the surface of the liquid.
+Dissolved gasses that are collected make the bubble larger, become more buoyant, and eventually rise to the surface of the liquid.
 Once no more rising bubbles are observed, the liquid is ready for operation.

 Certain frequency range performs better in specific applications than other frequencies.
 There is no specific frequency that fits all applications.
 A general rule would be lower frequencies tend to produce greater cavitation, while higher frequencies produce less intense but finer cavitation.
 Low frequencies are not effective at removing microscopic particles.
 Surfaces have tiny troughs where particles can lodge into.
 Below are some of the frequency ranges used and their application.

-- 60 – 80 kHz: This range is effective in removing microscopic particles without causing damage to the part.
-Typically used in cleaning semiconductors, disc drives, watches, other precision parts.
+60 – 80 kHz: This range is effective in removing microscopic particles without causing damage to the part.
+Typically used in cleaning semiconductors, disc drives, watches, and other precision parts.

 The power delivered into the tank must be sufficient to create cavitation.
 Typical ultrasonic generator power density is 100 W per gallon.
 Liquid volume and power density have an inverse relationship with each other.
-As the volume is increased, the required power density decreases that usually bottoms at a specific value depending on the design of the system.
+As the volume is increased, the required power density decreases, which usually bottoms at a specific value depending on the design of the system.